reiffd7/movie_recommender/README.md

 Precision is the number of correct recommendations divided by the number of all recommendations.
 It penalizes a model for recommendiong a movie that the user does not actually like.
 With the ALS model, we imporove precision by 6%.

+## Churn

-We estimate a false positive costs us 1 dollar worth of customer churn, then for these 671 users the ALS model will save us 6936 - 4688 = $2248.
+We estimate that each false positive results in a 1% chance than a customer will churn.
+Each customer has a lifetime value of approximately $100.
+Therefor a false positive costs us $1 in lost revenue.
+For the 671 users in this study, the ALS model will save us $6936 - $4688 = $2248.
 For 2 million movie ratings, we would save **$44,960**.

 ## The App